 A Leaf is an individual door in a pair or multiple arrangement of doors.

 A level is a device and method used to measure the horizontal plane when installing a door

-Lite (also known as ‘Light’) is a single glass pane inserted in a door.
+Lite (also known as ‘Light’) is a single (double or triple insulated) glass pane inserted in a door.
 It describes the amount of glass covering in a door.
 Related terms are Full Lite, 3/4 Lite, Half Lite, Top Lite & 9 Lite.
 Also see ‘Muntin’.